Coffeeri/malvm/README.md

 The tool malvm is used to create sanitized virtual environments, such that a Maleware is not able to determine, if it's in a virtual machine or not.

-## Characteristics

-malvm uses different characteristics.
-Each having its own `check` and `fix` method.
-All Characteristic definitions are in `src/malvm/characteristics/` defined.
-All modules in this package will be dynamically loaded.
-Each Module has a class, which inherits from `Characteristic`in `src/malvm/characteristics/abstract_characteristic.py`.
-Each Characteristic-Module can have multiple Sub-Characteristics.
-In the example of `FilesCharacteristic` - each File would be its own Sub-Characteristic.

 ## Getting Started
 ### Table of Content